 Avoid Using Retinol Products

 Both experts advise against the use of retinol eye products.
 "Retinols can cause irritation and if applying to the eyelid skin, the risk of irritation is higher because things absorb so much easier," explains Ross.
-"In addition, retinols thin the epiderms, so if you are someone who waxes their eyebrows, you need to be extra cautious."
+"In addition, retinols thin the epidermis, so if you are someone who waxes their eyebrows, you need to be extra cautious."
 Linkner agrees, adding that using eye creams containing retinol can potentially create an eczematous reaction.
 In terms of application, it's important to know that because this area is so thin, whatever is applied on top will absorb quickly.
 "The quick absorption allows us to apply only a small amount of a product in order to achieve an effect, so we should use products sparingly around the eyes," she advises.
-We recommend this hydrating formula by Elina Organics—it's enriched with phyto-collagen boosters and vegan hyaluronic acid and nourishes the delicate eyelid area.
+We recommend this hydrating formula by Elina Organics—it's enriched with phyto-collagen boosters and vegan hyaluronic acid and promises to nourish the delicate eyelid area.

 Relieve Puffiness Around the Eyes